Undergraduate Teaching at Duke Kunshan University

 Global Fellowships for Teaching at Duke Kunshan

 Duke post-doctoral scholars and advanced graduate students interested in teaching at Duke Kunshan are invited to apply for the Duke-Duke Kunshan Global Fellows Program.
-Up to five Fellows will be selected for the 2018-2019 academic year, and will teach two courses over a 5-month stay at Duke Kunshan.
+Up to five Fellows will be selected to teach two courses over a 5-month stay at Duke Kunshan.
 Awards are for one semester, with the possibility of renewal for a second semester.
-Please click here for more information about the Duke-DKU Global Fellows Program.
-Applications are due December 11, 2017.
+Applications for the 2020-2021 academic year will be reviewed on a rolling basis until November 1, 2019.

 More information about teaching at Duke Kunshan, including a list of current full-time faculty openings can on the Duke Kunshan University website.